Disaster Manual: Section 7- Social Security, Banking, and Financial Issues

 Yes.
 You are responsible for paying your mortgage while your insurance claim is pending unless you’ve received forbearance (see above).
 Your homeowner’s policy may provide living expenses while your home is unlivable and under repair.
 If your claim was approved and repairs are underway, you must pay your mortgage as usual.

 *IMPORTANT: You are not required to accept the first estimate or offer of payment from your insurance company.
 Do not rush the process.
 It is important to make sure that you will be paid enough to adequately cover your losses.
 Ask your insurer to reconsider the offer.
 Include written estimates to show the real cost of repairs and negotiate the best deal.
 You can also hire an independent insurance adjust who is not employed by your insurance company, but keep in mind that these adjusters get paid based on a percentage of your recovery.
-Not all banks provide unsecured loans, but FDIC regulators encourage banks to consider working constructively with affected consumers to meet their lending needs.

 In the meantime: